 Magnetic Ink and Character Recognition is mandatory to be used to file various sorts of financial transaction forms like SIP form, investment form, or even for transferring funds.
-MICR must also be used for ensuring the authenticity and originality of physical documents like cheques.
-MICR must also be used to eliminate the possibilities of human errors and initiating quicker transactions that are not possible to achieve in the case of manual processing.
-MICR provides a higher level of security and this eliminates the slightest of probability for the documents to get forged.
-Banking institutions use MICR for the purpose of verifying the validity and enhancing the security of authorized cheques.
+MICR must also be used to ensure the authenticity and originality of physical documents like cheques.
+MICR must also be used to eliminate the possibilities of human errors and initiate quicker transactions that are impossible to achieve in manual processing.
+MICR provides a higher security level, which eliminates the slightest probability of the documents getting forged.
+Banking institutions use MICR to verify the validity and enhance the security of authorized cheques.

 Difference Between MICR and IFSC Code

-MICR stands for Magnetic Ink and Character Recognition whereas IFSC code stands for Indian Financial System Code.
-MICR is a nine-digit code that helps in the unique identification of the participating bank and branch in an ECS (Electronic Clearing System) whereas IFSC is used for the purpose of identifying bank branches that operates within NEFT (National Electronic Funds Transfer) network by Central bank.
+MICR stands for Magnetic Ink and Character Recognition, whereas IFSC code stands for Indian Financial System Code.
+MICR is a nine-digit code that helps in the unique identification of the participating bank and branch in an ECS (Electronic Clearing System), whereas IFSC is used to identify bank branches that operates within the NEFT (National Electronic Funds Transfer) network by Central bank.
 The first 3 digits of MICR code represent the city code, and these are in alignment with the postal code.
 The next 3 digits of the MICR code signifies the bank code and the last 3 digits signify the branch code.
 The first four digits of the IFSC code highlight the bank while the next six characters represent the branch’s details.
 The last character is represented as zero.

 How MICR code makes check processing faster?